 Why is cursive important?
 Manuscript printing requires lifting and separating each letter, while cursive allows for fluency and flow with much less physical effort.
 Cursive has only three starting points compared to six with manuscript letters.
 Entire words are formed when writing in cursive rather than letter-by-letter.
 Research is showing that "the transfer of writing from paper to computer may happen more easily if cursive writing is internalized and automatic."
 (Dr. Kathy Hopkins, 2010) For these and other excellent reasons, we include penmanship as a graded subject at Liberty Bible Academy.

 Learning a foreign language has never been so fun!
-Starting in our three-year-old preschool class, students learn Spanish vocabulary, grammar, songs, cultural context, sentence structure, and more.
+Starting elementary school, students learn Spanish vocabulary, grammar, songs, cultural context, sentence structure, and more.
 Their foundation is built year after year as they learn to describe objects and scenes, build sentences, communicate with each other, and broaden their world.
 In middle school and high school, then, students even have the chance to travel to Mexico with our Mexico Mission Team for a chance to apply what they've learned and broaden their world!